mysticcoders/www/_posts/2009-10-06-enums-internationalization-with-wicket.markdown

 }
 </pre>
 <h2>Selecting an enum with a DropDownChoice</h2>
-Now that we can display an Enum, let's see how to let the user choose one from a dropdown list.\n The DropDownChoice component follows the MVC pattern :\n
+Now that we can display an Enum, let's see how to let the user choose one from a dropdown list.

+The DropDownChoice component follows the MVC pattern :

 <ul>
 <li>The DropDownChoice itself is the Controller</li>
 <li>The Model it takes as a parameter is, obviously, the Model</li>
 <li>The View is rendered by a ChoiceRenderer that is responsible for the HTML
 <option> tags generation.</li>
 </ul>
 Usually, the DropDownChoice relies on the Model to define the set of selectable values.
-With Enums, those values are determined by the Enum's type itself, so we can bypass the Model and override the DropDownChoice's "getChoices()" method :\n
+With Enums, those values are determined by the Enum's type itself, so we can bypass the Model and override the DropDownChoice's "getChoices()" method :

 <pre lang="java" colla="+">
 public class EnumDropDownChoice<t extends Enum<t>> extends DropDownChoice<t> {